vimc/montagu-api/spec/spec.md

 Updates editable fields on a touchstone (currently just status).
 Changing the status is only allowed if requirements have been met (i.e. cannot move from "open" to "finished" if some responsibilities are unfulfilled).

+Required permissions: To change state to `open` the use needs `touchstones.open`.
+To change state to `finished` the use needs `touchstones.finish`.

 Schema: [`UpdateTouchstone.schema.json`](UpdateTouchstone.schema.json)

 ### Example